-Looking more specifically at LAC countries (Figure 4), Chile has the highest creditor protection provided by bankruptcy law, with a degree similar to the average of OECD countries.
+Looking more specifically at LAC countries (Figure 4), Chile has the highest creditor protection provided by the legal system, with a degree similar to the average of OECD countries.
 However, most countries vary between 0.05 and 0.17, which is a very low level in a measure ranging between 0 and 1.